mohahalabi/ProgettoAlgoritmi/README.md

 # ProgettoAlgoritmi
-This project is a compressor based on shanon-fano algorithm which will be developed this semester.
+This project is a compressor based on shannon-fano algorithm which will be developed this semester.